 Hydesville Tower School processes “personal data” including “sensitive personal data” (such as medical information), for the purposes of safeguarding and promoting the welfare of pupils, parents and staff and where necessary, for the legitimate interests of the school.

-We seek to ensure that all relevant legal obligations of the school, parents and pupils are fully complied with and that all processing of data is done lawfully and fairly in accordance with the Data Protection Act 1998.
+We seek to ensure that all relevant legal obligations of the school, parents and pupils are fully complied with and that all processing of data is done lawfully and fairly in accordance with the General Data Protection Regulations 2016 (GDPR).
 The school has a comprehensive policy covering data governance and is registered with the Information Commissioner’s office.
 Please address any enquiries to Miss Mills, the Headmaster’s PA.

 All of our policies are listed below.
 If you have any difficulty downloading the policies we will be happy to provide you with a paper copy.
 Please contact Miss Mills for assistance.